-Johns Hopkins environmental scientists are collaborating with the Animal Health team at Resorts World Sentosa (RWS), to learn more about if and how mercury accumulates in the bodies of Indo-Pacific bottlenose dolphins.
+In 2015, Johns Hopkins environmental scientists collaborated with the Animal Health team at Resorts World Sentosa (RWS), to learn more about if and how mercury accumulates in the bodies of Indo-Pacific bottlenose dolphins.

 Indo-Pacific bottlenose dolphins are found in tropical and temperate waters of the Indian and western Pacific Oceans.
 Found almost exclusively over the continental shelf, they appear to prefer shallow, near shore waters, hunting at night and foraging over reefs or soft bottoms to capture their prey.
 Top of the aquatic food web, these dolphins are known to consume a variety of bony fish and squids.